QuantEcon/lecture-source-py/source/rst/need_for_speed.rst

 There is a clever method called **vectorization** that can be used to speed up high level languages in numerical applications.

-The key idea is to send array processing operations in batch to precompiled and efficient native machine code.
+The key idea is to send array processing operations in batch to pre-compiled and efficient native machine code.

 The machine code itself is typically compiled from carefully optimized C or Fortran.

+For example, when working in a high level language, the operation of inverting a large matrix can be subcontracted to efficient machine code that is pre-compiled for this purpose and supplied to users as part of a package.

 This clever idea dates back to MATLAB, which uses vectorization extensively.

-Vectorization can greatly accelerate many (but not all) numerical computations.
+Vectorization can greatly accelerate many numerical computations (but not all, as we shall see).

-Let's see how it works in Python, using NumPy.
+Let's see how vectorization works in Python, using NumPy.

 Operations on Arrays